nglasl/silverstripe-misdirection/README.md

 ![testing-maximum-requests](images/misdirection-testing-maximum-requests.png)

+### Bypassing Misdirection

+It is possible to bypass the request filter completely, by appending `?direct=1` to the URL.
+This is fantastic for debugging, however does not apply to the testing interface for obvious reasons.

 ### Default Automated URL Handling

 This may be completely replaced, in which case legacy page URLs will no longer resolve based on version history.
 When a page is moved, the appropriate link mappings are automatically created (while maintaining integrity).
-This also allows customisation around which link mappings to keep.
+This also allows customisation around which link mappings remain.

 ```yaml
 MisdirectionRequestFilter: